-The IASB has undertaken a three-phase project to replace IAS 39 'Financial Instruments: Recognition and Measurement' with IFRS 9 'Financial Instruments'.
+IFRS 9 Financial Instruments The IASB has undertaken a three-phase project to replace IAS 39 'Financial Instruments: Recognition and Measurement' with IFRS 9 'Financial Instruments'.
 In November 2009, the IASB issued the first phase of IFRS 9, which details the classification and measurement requirements for financial assets.
 Requirements for financial liabilities were added to the standard in October 2010.
 The new standard replaces the current multiple classification and measurement models for financial assets and liabilities with a single model that has only two classification categories: amortized cost and fair value.
 In November 2013, the IASB issued the third phase of IFRS 9 which details the new general hedge accounting model.
 Hedge accounting remains optional and the new model is intended to allow reporters to better reflect risk management activities in the financial statements and provide more opportunities to apply hedge accounting.
-In July 2013, the IASB deferred the mandatory effective date of IFRS 9 and has left this date open pending the finalization of the impairment and classification and measurement requirements.
-IFRS 9 is still available for early adoption.
-The full impact of the standard on the Authority's financial statements will not be known until the project is complete.
+The IASB completed the final element with the publication of IFRS 9 Financial Instruments in July 2014.
+This completes the IASB's project to replace IAS 39 Financial Instruments: Recognition and Measurement.
+IFRS 9 is effective for annual periods beginning on or after January 1, 2018.
+The Authority is currently assessing the impact of this new standard.